Xaar/wplearn/wp-content/plugins/cookie-opt-in/readme.txt

 If an action-removal is not possible you must adapt your plugins and themes.

 Technical instructions are available in the plugin after installation.

-This plugin is - at the moment - no longer under active development.
-Fixes reported will be applied as well as compatibility-patches for new WordPress versions.
+Also help is available*, for contact details, see the plugin admin pages.

+(*) Pricing for help, if applicable, available upon request.

 == Installation ==

 The plugin installation is pretty straightforward.
-1. Upload the extracted folder to the `/wp-content/plugins/` directory
+1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. See the admin pages for more info.